2giosangmitom/nixos-config/README.md

     nixos-generate-config
     ```

-4. **Rebuild**
+4. **Rebuild (Applying Changes)**

-You should rebuild the NixOS to make changes
+After making customizations to your configuration, run the following command to rebuild your NixOS system and apply the changes:

 ```
-make rebuild
+sudo nixos-rebuild switch
 ```

 ## 🧞 Commands